hivtools/naomi_bot/README.md

 At the moment this is deployed on heroku and is posting with @r-ash personal account - we should update that.

+## Running

+To run the service locally use the docker image

+`docker/run`

+You may have to build first, if so

+`docker/build`

 ## Secrets

 This is using secrets stored on my local machine to run at the moment - we should move them into vault.